gknowles/dimcli/docs/README.md

 ## After Actions
 After actions run after all arguments have been parsed.
-For example, opt.prompt() is implemented as an after action.
+For example, opt.prompt() and opt.require() are both implemented as after actions.
 Any number of after actions can be added and will, for each option, be called in the order they're added.
-They are called with the three parameters, like other option actions, that are references to cli, opt, and const string respectively.
-However the const string is always empty(), so any information about the value must come from the opt reference.
+They are called with the three parameters, like other option actions, that are references to cli, opt, and source value respectively.
+However the const string& source is always empty(), so any information about the value must come from the opt reference.

+When using subcommands, only the after actions bound to the top level or the selected command are executed.
+After actions on the options of all other commands are, like the options themselves, ignored.

 The function should:
 - Do something interesting.